jshah/blog/_posts/2022-06-20-collaboration-vs-innovation.md

 ---
-layout: post
-title:  "Collaboration vs Innovation"
+title: Collaboration vs Innovation
 date: 2022-06-20 10:00:00 -0700
-categories: business-strategy collaboration innovation culture
+categories: [Engineering, Culture]
+tags: [collaboration, innovation, team-dynamics, startups]
+redirect_from:
+  - /2022/06/20/collaboration-vs-innovation.html
+  - /2022/06/20/collaboration-vs-innovation/
 ---

-You’ve probably heard the proverb, “If you want to go fast, go alone.
-If you want to go far, go together.
-It’s a powerful proverb if you know which you want, but what if you want both?
+You've probably heard the proverb, "If you want to go fast, go alone.
+If you want to go far, go together."
+It's a powerful proverb if you know which you want, but what if you want both?
 There is an inflection point where you have to tradeoff between speed and progress.

 I’ve seen a similar tradeoff between collaboration and innovation at startups.
 Teams often try to optimize for both by collaborating to develop an innovative solution.
 It’s a reasonable strategy for startups that want to gain market share but also want each member to gain knowledge for the future.